epics-extensions/EPNix/doc/src/introduction.md

 - Dependency traceability: the version of your dependencies are locked, updated manually, and traced in your `flake.lock` file.
-Combined with code versioning, your can build your project with the same environment years later, and you can rollback if one of your dependency becomes incompatible.
+Combined with code versioning, you can build your project with the same environment years later, and you can rollback if one of your dependency becomes incompatible.

 - Development shell: provides you with a set of tool adapted to your project,